Fabiano Caruana: 2009

 In February, Caruana—having won Corus C 2008—received and accepted invitation to Corus B 2009 which was of category 16 with average Elo of 2641.
 Throughout the tournament his standings ranged from first to third place.
 Going into the last round he was tied for second and his opponent was Nigel Short who was in clear first.
 The game lasted 67 moves.
 Caruana won the game and the tournament with a score of +4 (8½/13) and performance of 2751.
 Caruana is the first player ever to win both Corus C and Corus B in consecutive years placing clear first in both.
 In April he played in the Russian Team Championship at Sochi with the "Club 64" of Moscow, scoring 5 points out of 6; his team placed second after Tomsk.
 In May he played with the Italian team in the "Mitropa Cup" at Rogaska Slatina in Slovenia, scoring 6 points out of 8 and winning the individual gold medal on first board.
 By November Caruana was entered in and played in the Chess World Cup 2009 at Khanty-Mansiysk in Russia.
-In the first two rounds he beat the Cuban grandmasters Lázaro Bruzón and Leinier Domínguez (Elo 2719), in the third the Russian Evgeny Alekseev (Elo 2715); in round four he lost, only in the rapid games, to Vugar Gashimov (Elo 2759 and seventh in the world).
-This performance allowed him to reach 2675 points Elo.
+In the first two rounds he beat the Cuban grandmasters Lázaro Bruzón and Leinier Domínguez (Elo 2719), in the third the Russian Evgeny Alekseev (Elo 2715); in round four he lost, only in the rapid games, to Vugar Gashimov (Elo 2759 and 7th in the world).
+This performance allowed him to reach 2675 Elo points.